pudly/schmopera-hugo/content/articles/upcoming.md

 Acknowledging Pride month and the 50th anniversary of the Stonewall uprising, New York Festival of Song presents two notable events.

-On June 11, [_Laura Kaminsky & Friends_](http://5bmf.org/nyfos-next-manning-the-canon/) offers a programme of music by women and lesbian artists, curated by composer Laura Kaminsky (_As One_).
+On June 11, [_Laura Kaminsky & Friends on Stonewall_](http://5bmf.org/nyfos-next-manning-the-canon/) offers a programme of music by women and lesbian artists, curated by composer Laura Kaminsky (_As One_).
+Happening June 22 and 25 is [_Manning the Canon: Songs of Gay Life_](http://5bmf.org/nyfos-next-manning-the-canon/), an evening of songs (and drag acts) compiled by NYFOS Artistic Director Steven Blier, each by and about gay men.

+Both concerts are co-presented by NYFOS and Five Boroughs Music Festival.
+Click for [details and tickets](http://5bmf.org/nyfos-next-manning-the-canon/).

 Vancouver Bach Festival